bethanyalicehall/routes-of-europe-MS1/README.md

 - Lobster, Special Elite, Skranji - regular 400
     - These were used for the Route titles, I chose each one to be different and to stand out to add something extra to the route cards.

 For the logo, I added an icon to the text from Google fonts, this icon is called "Pin-drop".
 I added a grow animation to the logo when hovered, just to make it stand out more from the navigation links.
+A text-shadow was also added to make it stand out.

 For the text overlaying the hero image, I included a grow animation when the page loads, to add some movement to the website, and make it more inviting.